Nancy Cantor

-Nancy Ellen Cantor (born February 4, 1952) is an American academic administrator who is currently President of Hunter College.
+Nancy Ellen Cantor (born February 4, 1952) is an American academic administrator who has been serving as the 14th president of Hunter College in New York City since August 2024.

-She was previously the chancellor of Rutgers University-Newark, in Newark, New Jersey from 2014 to 2024 and the first woman chancellor at both Syracuse University from 2003 to 2014 and the University of Illinois at Urbana-Champaign from 2001 to 2004.
+She previously served as the 2nd chancellor of Rutgers University–Newark from 2014 to 2024, as the 11th chancellor at Syracuse University from 2003 to 2014, and as the 11th chancellor of the University of Illinois at Urbana-Champaign from 2001 to 2004.

 Early life and education

 Cantor was born in New York City.
-She received her A.B. in 1974 from Sarah Lawrence College and her Ph.D. in psychology in 1978 from Stanford University.
+She received a Bachelor of Arts in 1974 from Sarah Lawrence College and a Doctor of Philosophy in psychology in 1978 from Stanford University.
 At Stanford, Cantor initiated a program of research on person prototypes with Walter Mischel inspired by the categorization research of Eleanor Rosch and Carolyn Mervis.

 Career

 Early in her career, Cantor held teaching positions at the University of Michigan and Princeton University.
 As an academic administrator, she served as provost and executive vice president for academic affairs at the University of Michigan from 1997 to 2001 and then chancellor of the University of Illinois at Urbana-Champaign from 2001 until 2004.